Intentional community: Governance

-The most common form of governance in intentional communities is democratic (64 percent), with decisions made by some form of consensus decision-making or voting.
-A hierarchical or authoritarian structure governs 9 percent of communities, 11 percent are a combination of democratic and hierarchical structure, and 16 percent do not specify.
+The most common form of governance in intentional communities is democratic (64 percent), where decisions are made by some form of consensus decision-making or voting.

-Core principles
+A hierarchical or authoritarian structure governs 9 percent of communities.
+About the same (11 percent) are a combination of democratic and hierarchical structure.
+(Sixteen percent did not specify.)

+Communes

+Communes are a general type of intentional communities.

-The central characteristics of communes, or core principles that define communes, have been expressed in various forms over the years.
-The term "communitarian" was invented by the Suffolk-born radical John Goodwyn Barmby, subsequently a Unitarian minister.
+The central characteristics or core principles of communes were expressed differently over the years.
+The Suffolk-born radical John Goodwyn Barmby (1820-1881), subsequently a Unitarian minister, invented the term "communitarian" in 1840.